YuLab-SMU/yulab-smu.github.io/content/contribution-knowledge-mining.md

 A cornerstone of our contribution is the creation of a **universal mechanistic engine** for functional genomics.
 By establishing [**clusterProfiler**](https://bioconductor.org/packages/clusterProfiler), we shifted the field from static gene-list analysis to dynamic discovery.

 <strong>Comparative Theme Discovery:</strong> We pioneered the concept of **Comparative Biological Theme Analysis** (<em>OMICS</em> 2012), allowing researchers to compare functional profiles across complex experimental designs—multiple time points, genotypes, and drug treatments—simultaneously.
-This paradigm has been integrated into over 40 bioinformatics tools and cited over 40,000 times, becoming the <em>de facto</em> global standard as detailed in our **<em>Nature Protocols</em>** (2024) feature.
+This paradigm has been integrated into over 40 bioinformatics tools and cited over 40,000 times, becoming a widely-adopted framework as detailed in our **<em>Nature Protocols</em>** (2024) feature.
 <br><br>
 <strong>Universal Extensibility:</strong> **clusterProfiler** provides a generic platform that breaks the model-organism barrier, supporting thousands of species and any custom functional annotation, from KEGG and GO to Reactome and disease ontologies.

 ## Pillar 3: Microbial Functional Architecture — Microbiome & Metagenomics

-The microbiome represents one of the final frontiers in functional discovery.
-Our team has developed specialized infrastructures to address the unique challenges of inter-species interactions and metabolic flow in microbial communities.
+The microbiome presents unique challenges in functional discovery.
+Our team has developed a comprehensive ecosystem of tools spanning from data structure standardization and ecological analysis to functional enrichment and metabolic profile prediction.

-<strong>Tidy Ecological Mining:</strong> Through [**MicrobiotaProcess**](https://bioconductor.org/packages/MicrobiotaProcess) and [**MicrobiomeProfiler**](https://bioconductor.org/packages/MicrobiomeProfiler), we established a **tidy framework** for microbiome data mining. **MicrobiotaProcess** provides a comprehensive pipeline for ecological analysis (alpha/beta diversity, biomarker discovery), while **MicrobiomeProfiler** enables functional enrichment analysis specifically tailored to the metabolic and genomic context of microbial datasets.
+<strong>Tidy Microbiome Data Framework:</strong> [**MicrobiotaProcess**](https://bioconductor.org/packages/MicrobiotaProcess) introduces the MPSE class and establishes a tidy microbiome data structure paradigm, providing a unified framework for analysis, visualization, and biomarker discovery.
+By integrating seamlessly with the existing computing ecosystem, it enables a wide variety of microbiome data analysis procedures including alpha/beta diversity analysis and biomarker identification under a common tidy-like framework.
+<br><br>
+<strong>Functional Enrichment for Microbiome:</strong> [**MicrobiomeProfiler**](https://bioconductor.org/packages/MicrobiomeProfiler) extends the **clusterProfiler** framework to microbiome data, supporting KEGG enrichment, COG enrichment, Microbe-Disease association analysis, and Metabo-Pathway analysis.
+This R/Shiny package bridges microbial community composition with functional and clinical interpretations.
+<br><br>
+<strong>Microbiome-Metabolome Integration:</strong> [**MMINP**](https://github.com/YuLab-SMU/MMINP) implements a computational framework to predict microbial community-based metabolic profiles using O2PLS models.
+By training on paired microbiome and metabolome data, MMINP enables metabolite prediction in analogous environments using only microbial feature abundances, bridging the gap between community structure and metabolic function.